Skip to main content

 Because it contradicts the non-immigrant intent of the classification, TN classification should not be used for tenure-track or tenured faculty appointments.

-Typically a letter from W&M, along with supporting educational documentation are necessary when applying for TN; contact Emily Bailey for details.
+Typically a letter from W&M or VIMS, along with supporting educational documentation are necessary when applying for TN; contact Emily Bailey for details, and a letter template.

-If applying for TN status abroad, no visa is needed for citizens of Canada; TN can be applied for at the US border.
-The fee is $50, plus a $6 I-94 fee.
+For citizens of Canada, no visa is needed; TN can be applied for at the US border for a fee.

-Citizens of Mexico must obtain a TN visa at a US embassy or consulate.
+Citizens of Mexico must obtain a TN visa at a US embassy or consulate prior to entering the US.